 Some people want to be dependent.
 Some people want to have dependents.

 This is not the path to success and happiness.

 True entrepreneurs want their partners to be independent.
 You want to know your partners are with you because they want to be with you, not because they have to be with you.

 The only way you can be sure of the nature of your relationship is to throw your partner in the deep end and let him sink or swim, even if it’s clear he’s going to drown.

 Don’t lend a hand unless he asks.
 The act of asking forces your partner to be vulnerable and acknowledge that he needs help.

 Grabbing his hand and pulling him out of the pool without being asked allows him to save his ego from an important acknowledgement: “I need help.
 I can’t do it all myself.”

-Also, maybe your partner manages to learn to swim at the final minute and saves himself.
+Also, maybe your partner learns to swim at the final minute and saves himself.

 The feeling of confidence that comes from learning how to swim by yourself cannot be instilled through confidence and compliments.
 It only comes from learning to swim by yourself.

-If you want to find true partners, let them sink.
+If you want to find genuine partners, let them sink.
 It’s the only way to create independent relationships.